-What Are Cloud-Based Nonprofit Accounting Solutions
+What Is Cloud Nonprofit Accounting Software

-We’re going to focus on the difference in the deployment of cloud-based products.
+We’re going to focus on the difference in the deployment of cloud products.
 There are two methods of using software in the cloud.
 One is the single-tenant hosted and multi-tenant SaaS (Software as a Service).
 In the single-tenant hosted solution, the application is housed on a server but the software is unique for each customer.
 Which means if there are one hundred hosted customers, there are one hundred separate installations of the application.
 Whereas, in a multi-tenant SaaS environment, there is a single version of the software for all its users.

 Multi-Tenant SaaS Solution